 The Lemon Test

-In 1971, the Supreme Court surveyed its previous Establishment Clause cases and identified three factors that identify when a government practice violates the Establishment Clause: “First, the statute must have a secular legislative purpose; second, its principal or primary effect must be one that neither advances nor inhibits religion; finally, the statute must not foster an excessive entanglement with religion.”
+In 1971, the Supreme Court surveyed its previous Establishment Clause cases and identified three factors that identify whether or not a government practice violates the Establishment Clause: “First, the statute must have a secular legislative purpose; second, its principal or primary effect must be one that neither advances nor inhibits religion; finally, the statute must not foster an excessive entanglement with religion.”
 Lemon v.
 Kurtzman (1971).
 In the years since Lemon, the “test” has been much criticized and the Court often decides Establishment Clause cases without reference to it.
 Yet the Justices have not overruled the Lemon test, meaning the lower courts remain obliged to use it.
 In some specific areas of controversy, however, the Court has adopted specific, more targeted “tests” to replace Lemon.

 The vast majority of Establishment Clause cases have fallen in four areas: monetary aid to religious education or other social welfare activities conducted by religious institutions; government-sponsored prayer; accommodation of religious dissenters from generally-applicable laws; and government owned or sponsored religious symbols.